IEA agrees record release of oil reserves to counter soaring energy prices

-IEA proposes release of 400m barrels of oil from strategic reserves
+IEA agrees release of 400m barrels of oil from strategic reserves

+Proposed release is larger than the 182 million barrels of oil IEA members released after Russia invaded Ukraine in 2022.

 The International Energy Agency has agreed to release 400 million barrels of oil from its members’ strategic reserves, in an attempt to counter soaring global energy prices amid the United States-Israeli war on Iran.